-The preparation of condensed consolidated financial statements requires the Company to make a number of significant estimates.
-These include estimates of the fair value of certain assets and liabilities and other estimates that affect the reported amounts of certain assets and liabilities as of the date of the condensed consolidated financial statements and the reported amounts of certain revenues and expenses during the reported period.
+The preparation of consolidated financial statements requires the Company to make a number of significant estimates.
+These include estimates of fair value of certain assets and liabilities and other estimates that affect the reported amounts of certain assets and liabilities as of the date of the consolidated financial statements and the reported amounts of certain revenues and expenses during the reported period.
 It is likely that changes in these estimates will occur in the near term.
-The Company's estimates are inherently subjective in nature and actual results could differ materially from such estimates.
+Our estimates are inherently subjective in nature and actual results could differ from our estimates and the differences could be material.